プラットフォーム: All Platforms バージョン: 6.4, 6.3

 Problem Description

-Does the COMSOL software contain the Apache Solr™ software and, if so, is it affected by security vulnerabilities found in it?
+Does the COMSOL software contain the Apache Solr™ software and, if so, is it affected by known security vulnerabilities in it?

 Solution